 - visitors to our premises, distilleries and Heritage Centres

-- people to whom we market our products and brands and those of our affiliates within the Pernod Ricard Group
+- people to whom we market our products and brands and those of our affiliates within the Pernod Ricard Group.
+A link to affiliates is available here.

 - visitors to our website